Palm City, Florida

 Palm City is an unincorporated area and census-designated place (CDP) in Martin County, Florida, United States.
 The population was 25,883 at the 2020 census.
 It is part of the Port St. Lucie Metropolitan Statistical Area.

 Geography

-Palm City is in northeast Martin County and it bordered by North River Shores to the northeast, Stuart, the county seat, to the east, the South Fork of the St. Lucie River to the southeast, Florida's Turnpike to the west and Port St. Lucie in St. Lucie County to the north.
+Palm City is in northeast Martin County and is bordered by North River Shores to the northeast, Stuart, the county seat, to the east, the South Fork of the St. Lucie River to the southeast, Florida's Turnpike to the west and Port St. Lucie in St. Lucie County to the north.
 According to the United States Census Bureau, the Palm City CDP has a total area of 16.4 sqmi, of which 13.9 sqmi are land and 2.5 sqmi, or 15.39%, are water.
 Palm City is located 100 mi north of Miami.